bp/resqpy/docs/CONTRIBUTING.rst

       conda create -n resqpy python=3.7
       conda activate resqpy

    You should then make an “editable” installation of the package into your local environment.
-This will also install required dependencies, including extra packages required to running unit tests.
+This will also install required dependencies, including extra packages required for running unit tests and building documentation.

    .. code-block:: bash

-      pip install --editable .[tests]
+      pip install --editable .[tests,docs]

 3. Make a Pull Request